ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 <details open>
 <summary>❓ My Thoughts on Visualization Design</summary>

-  ▪️ In this chart, I want the viewer to quickly know by the title what topic the chart will discuss.
+  ▪️ In this chart, I want the viewer to quickly know by the title what topic the chart will discuss. <br>

-  ▪️ I think the explanatory notes below the title will further help the viewer to identify what the chart represents.
+  ▪️ I think the explanatory notes below the title will further help the viewer to identify what the chart represents.<br>

-  ▪️ I think the charts allow the viewer to quickly compare trends across countries, debt-to-GDP ratio for different countries in the same year and debt-to-GDP ratio for the same country in different years.
+  ▪️ I think the charts allow the viewer to quickly compare trends across countries, debt-to-GDP ratio for different countries in the same year and debt-to-GDP ratio for the same country in different years.<br>

-  ▪️ Because the grid of line chart includes many line charts, I use a uniform color to make the chart less cluttered.
+  ▪️ Because the grid of line chart includes many line charts, I use a uniform color to make the chart less cluttered.<br>

 </details>